Skip to contents

 Computed variables

-If output.type different from "numeric" the returned tibble contains columns listed below.
+If output.type is different from "numeric" the returned tibble contains columns listed below.
 If the fitted model does not contain a given value, the label is set to character(0L).

 x,npcx